coldtype/coldtype/README.md

 > `pip install git+https://github.com/goodhertz/coldtype#egg=coldtype[drawbot,renderer]`

-(The `[drawbot]` bit at the end is optional, and mac-specific, but you’ll probably want it if you’re using a Mac, since Cairo (the alternate rasterizer) is quite hard to install.
+(The `[drawbot]` bit at the end is optional, and Mac-specific, but you’ll probably want it if you’re using a Mac, since Cairo (the alternate rasterizer) is quite hard to install.
 The `[renderer]` bit is not optional if you intend on using the `coldtype` command-line tool, but it is optional if you’re using Coldtype just for its typesetting (i.e. if you’re using it with Blender or another environment that provides code-reloading and rendering).)

 To test that you have a working installation, try this command with your virtual env activated: